bradleytechman/jailbreaksappstatus/README.md

 * `/status` - shows current jailbreaks.app signing status
 * `/certinfo` - shows current certificate info
+* `/configure` - allows server admins/added users to post status updates when the status changes
 * can post a message in a channel and ping a role when signed/unsigned (checks once a minute)
 * can show a note in the `/status` message (eg: globally blacklisted but signed)